-Native Languages of the Americas: Wesakechak Stories and other Cree Legends
+Native Languages of the Americas: Cree Legends, Myths, and Stories

 This is our collection of links to Cree folktales and traditional stories that can be read online.

 We have indexed our Native American mythology section

 by tribe to make them easier to locate; however, variants on the same